COMPLAINTS POLICY & PROCEDURE PROCESS

-3. Complaint handling procedure
+3. Complaint Handling Procedure

 The relevant Verbal Complaint form should be completed by the individual who took the complaint and shared with the appropriate Manager.
 The Director of Quality should also be copied in to ensure we have a centralised overview of company complaints.
 These will be added to the customer record.

 They will also decide whether any procedures or processes need to be amended or whether the complaint requires a company-wide review and changes, or whether this is a potential individual staff performance issue.

 A complaint pertaining to the safety and/or wellbeing of an apprentice should be referred to one of the Designated Safeguarding Lead firstname.lastname@example.org.

 If the complaint pertains to Senior Management Team or support personnel, the information should be directed to the Chief Executive and the Director for Quality and company policies and procedures should be applied to secure a suitable resolution and actions taken recording on the central complaints log.

 If an apprentice, learner, employer, customer or other stakeholder wishes to make a formal complaint, this should be made in writing (including email) to the member of staff dealing with the complainant.

 The written complaint should be forwarded to an appropriate Line Manager in addition to the Director for Quality and also recorded on the central complaints log.

 As required the original person receiving the complaint will check that the complainant is satisfied with the outcome and that the corrective action has been implemented.

 WELL Associates reserves the right to not uphold a complaint, where the findings of the investigation find are compliant with their own policies and procedures and in no contravention with external regulations or rules.

 In these circumstances the company will advise the complainant of their decision and the reasons for this.

 In the case of a complaint, if you are dissatisfied with the managers handling of this, you can appeal to the Chief Executive who will investigate the matter further, seek to resolve the matter directly or involve any third party or legal advisor and give you a response in 10 working days.

 The Chief Executive can be contacted at the following:

 Tel: 0121752 0963

-5. Making a complaint to the Education & Skills Funding Agency
+6. Making a complaint to the Education & Skills Funding Agency

 Where a complaint is made in connection to a government funded programme such as apprenticeships, the complainant has the right to involve the Education & Skills Funding Agency, however there are requirements that all complainants need to be advised of, before they make an approach to the agency.